OCEAN EXPEDITIONS WITH INSTRUCTION

 Another option for learning coastal navigation remotely is Maryland School of Seamanship’s on-line nav courses and webinar.
 Having had several of MSS grads join us on expeditions, we know that Tom Tursi and his crew do an excellent job.

-At sea we follow serious safety rules, including the wearing of supplied Spinlock auto-inflate harnesses, practice of Lifesling overboard procedures and abstinence from alcohol while aboard and a two-drink limit per day when ashore.
+At sea we follow serious safety rules, including the wearing of supplied auto-inflate harnesses, practice of Lifesling overboard procedures and abstinence from alcohol while aboard and a two-drink limit per day when ashore.
 No smoking or illegal drugs aboard or ashore.
 Daily cleaning and continual maintenance, when underway, assures that the vessel is safe and in first class condition.
 We request that personal electronic communication only be conducted when ashore out of courtesy to others and vessel safety.

 1. Email or call to verify the expedition you are interested has a berth available.